kalfasyan/desto/README.md

 ## File Structure

 - **desto_logs/**: All session logs are stored here.
-- **desto_scripts/**: Scripts run via recipes or custom scripts are saved here.
+- **desto_scripts/**: Scripts run via templates or custom scripts are saved here.

 ---

 ## TODO

 - [ ] Explore possibility to pause processes running inside a session
-- [ ] Make it more intuitive to export/import custom recipes/scripts
+- [ ] Make it more intuitive to export/import custom templates/scripts
 - [ ] Add dark mode/theme toggle for the dashboard UI

 ---